 Lorena has passed critical bills to protect the jobs of grocery workers, fight the misclassification of employees as independent contractors, create the first workplace bullying training requirement in the nation, limit excessive CEO compensation in the utility industry, protect immigrant communities from legal services fraud and mandate that public schools test their drinking water for lead.
 Taking on women’s equity issues large and small, Lorena co-authored the nation’s toughest rules to close the gender pay gap and wrote the legislation that finally forced California to classify high school cheerleading as a sport.

 Lorena is the first Latina in California history to Chair the Assembly Appropriations Committee.
-She is also Chairwoman of the Select Committee on Women in the Workplace and Vice Chair of the Latino Caucus from 2018-2020, with her term ending in October 2020.
+She is also Chairwoman of the Select Committee on Women in the Workplace and Chair of the Latino Caucus from 2018-2020, with her term ending in October 2020.

 Lorena’s father immigrated to California from Mexico and initially worked in the strawberry fields in North San Diego County.
 Her mother was a nurse.
 Lorena is a graduate of Stanford University, has a Master’s degree from Georgetown University and a Law Degree from UCLA.
 She remains a member in good standing of the California State Bar.

 Prior to being elected to the Assembly, Lorena was a labor leader and organizer, serving as the first woman and first person of color to be elected CEO and Secretary-Treasurer for the San Diego and Imperial Counties Labor Council, AFL-CIO.
 Lorena also previously worked as the Senior Advisor to California’s Lt.
 Governor Cruz Bustamante, and she served on the California State Lands Commission and the California Coastal Commission.

-Nonetheless, Lorena’s most cherished title is that of mother.
-Lorena lives in the City Heights neighborhood of San Diego with her husband, Nathan Fletcher, have a home with four of their children.
+Lorena’s most cherished title, nonetheless, is that of mother.
+In the City Heights neighborhood of San Diego, Lorena and her husband, Nathan Fletcher, have a home with four of their children.
 Lorena's eldest child, her daughter Tierra, lives in Los Angeles.